zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 Zephyr kernel and all applications are compiled into a single static binary.
 System calls are implemented as function calls without requiring context switches.
 Static linking eliminates the potential for dynamically loading malicious code.

-Memory protection and task separation techniques are in scope starting with version 1.10.0.
+Additional protection features are available in later releases.
+Stack protection mechanisms are provided to protect against stack overruns.
+In addition, applications can take advantage of thread separation features to split the system into privileged and unprivileged execution environments.
+Memory protection features provide the capability to partition system resources (memory, peripheral address space, etc) and assign resources to individual threads or groups of threads.
+Stack, thread execution level, and memory protection constraints are enforced at the time of context switch.

 Quality Assurance
 =================